Open for In-Person & Remote Lessons Call 919-251-9401 or email us at firstname.lastname@example.org

-HSSM is proud to have a certified Suzuki instructor on staff!
-Below is a personal note from our Suzuki Instructor, Gabriela Potter, about the Suzuki method.
+HSSM is proud to have two certified Suzuki instructors on staff.
+Below is a personal note from one of our Suzuki Instructors, Gabriela Potter, about the Suzuki method.

 BASIC PHILOSOPHY OF THE SUZUKI APPROACH Violinist and teacher Shinichi Suzuki developed what is known today as the “Suzuki Method” after he realized that children all over the world learn to speak their native tongues effortlessly.
 Through my Suzuki Association of the Americas approved training and teaching experience, I have adopted the Suzuki philosophy that every child can learn to play a musical instrument.
 Some key components to the success of this approach include:

 An Early Beginning The early years of development are most crucial for both muscle coordination and ear training.
 The Suzuki approach starts children with formal lessons and music appreciation as early as possible.
 It is important to note that although starting musical training at an early age is beneficial, we believe that one is never too old to begin.

 Parent Involvement The Suzuki Triangle is the symbol used to show that the teacher, the parent, and the child are all necessary to the learning process.
 Each is equally important and each needs to be able to work together and support one another.
 Therefore, parents should attend lessons, take notes on what to practice, and serve as their child’s at-home teacher.
 The parent should understand the basics of the instrument in order to do so with confidence.

 Listening and Repetition Just as your child learned to speak by hearing thousands of words daily, your child can learn music by listening every day.
 Repetition is essential when learning how to play an instrument.
 The CD that accompanies the Suzuki books, when listened to daily, makes practicing and attending lessons more successful and enjoyable!
 For online recordings, I recommend the CadenzaStringsNC YouTube account.